-The great American President Abraham Lincoln once said, "Folks are usually about as happy as they make their minds up to be."
-To better understand "what is happiness" all about, we've published this post all about the 21 daily habits of happy people.
+The great American President Abraham Lincoln once said, “Folks are usually about as happy as they make their minds up to be.”
+To better understand “what is happiness,” we’ve published this post about the daily habits of happy people.

 Do you want to be happy?